A Double Auction for Charging Scheduling among Vehicles Using DAG-Blockchains: Background for DAG-Blockchains

 \section{Background for DAG-Blockchains}

 Blockchain is an emerging technology that acts as a decentralized ledger or database since Nakamoto published his original prototype in 2008 \cite{nakamoto2008bitcoin}, which is implemented by modern cryptographic technologies and distributed consensus algorithms.
-Because of these technical characteristics, tampering with transactions in the blockchain requires more than half of the computational power, which prevents attacks from malicious nodes effectively.
-All transactions are digitally encrypted during communication and storage, which realizes the anonymity and privacy protection of the blockchain system.
-They can enable users who do not trust each other to trade freely in a secure and reliable environment without a third platform.
-Then, a number of real applications boomed, such as Bitcoin \cite{nakamoto2008bitcoin}, Ethereum \cite{wood2014ethereum}, and Hyperledger fabric \cite{androulaki2018hyperledger}, which are all based on the chain-based blockchain.
+Because of these technical characteristics, it takes more than half of the computational power to tamper with transactions in the blockchain, which prevents attacks from malicious nodes effectively.
+In the process of communication and storage, All transactions are encrypted digitally, which realizes the anonymity and privacy protection of the blockchain system.
+They can enable users who do not trust each other to trade freely in a secure and reliable environment without a third-party platform.
+Then, a number of real applications flourished, such as Bitcoin \cite{nakamoto2008bitcoin}, Ethereum \cite{wood2014ethereum}, and Hyperledger fabric \cite{androulaki2018hyperledger}, all of which were based on the chain-based blockchain.

-The chain-based blockchain is shown in Fig. \ref{fig1}(a), where a block contains a certain number of transactions.
+The chain-based blockchain is shown in Fig. \ref{fig1} (a), where a block contains a certain number of transactions.
 All users maintain the longest main chain jointly, and only the transactions in the main chain can be considered legal.
-However, the chain-based blockchain is limited by its high requirement for computational power because of its consensus mechanism based on hashing puzzles, thereby it cannot be applied to devices with limited power.
-Secondly, it generates and verifies the blocks in a sequential and synchronous manner, resulting in low throughput.
-Take Bitcoin as an instance, its average throughput is about 7 \textit{TPS} (\textit{Trans.
-Per Second}) \cite{kogias2016enhancing}.
-Thus, it is not suitable for those real-time application scenarios.
-Here, the system we design is based on EVs which are both resource-limited and high-throughput, hence the chain-based structure is difficult to achieve our goal.
+However, this chain-based structure is limited by its high requirement for computational power because of its consensus mechanism based on hashing puzzles, thereby it cannot be applied to devices with limited power.
+Secondly, it generates and verifies the blocks in a sequential and synchronous manner, resulting in unacceptable confirmation delay and scalability.
+Take Bitcoin as an example, its average throughput is about 7 \textit{TPS} (\textit{Transactions Per Second}) \cite{kogias2016enhancing}.
+Thus, it is not suitable for those real-time application scenarios with high-frequency characteristics.
+Here, the system we design is based on EVs which are both resource-limited and high-frequency, hence the chain-based structure is difficult to achieve our goal.